starmaker2130/galactic-kids-next-door/README.md

 _for earth_

-using language as a "browser"
+using language as a "browser" and the world as your desktop

-The **_Galactic Kids Next Door_** is an organization dedicated to the protection of childkind across the galaxy.
-Operatives are trained and initiated by their respective planetary commands and organized into companies based at TreeHouses.
-Lyoko is the universal programming environment GKND Operative use to design and share immersive experiences and 2x4 technology.

-This _world-desktop_ of experiences is made up of the **_Distributed Immersive Applications_**, or **_DIAs_**, written in Lyoko, that collectively make up the immersive internet of things known as the **_Public Augmented Reality Kinectome_**, or **_pARk_**.

-Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.
+The **_Galactic Kids Next Door_** is a movement dedicated to:
+(1) ending gun violence, especially towards children in North America, and (2) fostering future communities of technologists and creatives through immersive programming.

+Produced by [@oldrowmaryland](https://instagram.com/oldrowmaryland) for the House of Venus this platform connects online creators nd startups to DARIA, the swarm AI maintained by the House of Venus to guard schools and places of worship.

+Members can use apps to create singular products or experiences by purchasing tokens and using them to pay for apps that require them.

+Those who want to create can subscribe for developer access as a Creator or Enterprise and receive an unlimited amount of tokens along with programmatic and prompt-based access to DARIA.

+Lyoko is the development environment/interface for DARIA.
+It manages multimodal queries from Members and processes them appropriately using a variety of modules including Falcon-40B for reasoning, HOVision for computer vision, etc.

 ## Examples:

-* Build A Simple Scene
+* Build A Simple Scene in Lyoko

 ## Usage: